Aikido

 type Story = StoryObj<typeof meta>;

 For publicly exposed instances, exploitation is trivial: connect to the WebSocket endpoint and send a message.
-No PoC page needed, no social engineering, no user interaction.
 This can be fully automated and scaled to scan for exposed Storybook development instances across the internet.

-For local instances, the attack requires one extra step: A developer is running yarn storybook locally.
-They visit a malicious webpage, maybe a link in a Slack channel, maybe a compromised documentation site.
-That page silently opens a WebSocket connection to localhost:6006 and sends a crafted message:
+For local instances, the attack requires one extra step: The developer visits a malicious webpage that silently opens a WebSocket connection to localhost:6006 and sends a crafted message:

 {